25 Years Ago: Sammy Hagar Finally Breaks Through With ‘VOA’

-30 years ago, Sammy Hagar stood on a career precipice that neither he, nor anyone else paying attention, could possibly have glimpsed.
-Heck, he and everyone else probably simply thought he was releasing his eighth solo studio album, ‘VOA.’
-But, as history would soon carve indelibly in stone, the album would mark the line in the sand that has since defined his long and colorful career.
-The line between "before Van Halen" and "after Van Halen."
+As history would soon carve indelibly in stone, however, VOA would mark the line in the sand that has since defined his long and colorful career: The line between "before Van Halen" and "after Van Halen."

 Watch Sammy Hagar's 'I Can't Drive 55' Video

-Follow-up focus tracks like ‘Two Sides of Love’ (an expertly designed power ballad) and ‘VOA's’ title track (named after the State Department's international ‘Voice of America’ radio broadcasts) kept the Hagar chatter, uh, chattering, and convinced many new fans to take a chance on buying his new LP.
-There, they found a virtually filler-free selection of FDA-certified, 100% beef red rockers, including the fierce ‘Rock is in My Blood,’ the chuckle-inducing ‘Dick in the Dirt,’ another ballad-to-die-for in ‘Don't Make Me Wait,’ and a cleverly worded tribute to New York City graffiti artists named ‘Burnin' Down the City.’
+Follow-up focus tracks like "Two Sides of Love" (an expertly designed power ballad) and VOA's title track (named after the State Department's international "Voice of America" radio broadcasts) kept the Hagar chatter going, convincing many new fans to take a chance on buying his new LP.
+There, they found a virtually filler-free selection of rockers, including the fierce "Rock is in My Blood," the chuckle-inducing "Dick in the Dirt," another ballad-to-die-for in "Don't Make Me Wait," and a cleverly worded tribute to New York City graffiti artists named "Burnin' Down the City."

-In sum, Sammy Hagar's eighth solo LP crowned a decade of dedicated hard work and self-improvement, and one can only guess how much further this momentum may have carried him, if not for the freak series of coincidences that brought him to Van Halen instead.
+In sum, Sammy Hagar's VOA crowned a decade of dedicated hard work and self-improvement, and one can only guess how much further this momentum may have carried him, if not for the freak series of coincidences that brought him to Van Halen instead.